serverless/examples/serverless-rest-api/README.md

-# Serverless Boilerplate
+# Serverless REST API

-Serverless service which provides a basic CRUD scaffold.
+This is a ready-to-deploy Serverless Service

 ## Quick-Start